 The film also supports overall safety efforts by the U.S. feed and grain industry, much of which is represented during the February 5-7 LIVE 2020 educational event and trade show.

 “Feed and grain professionals always look for ways to operate better and safer,” says Arlette Sambs, publisher of Feed & Grain magazine and LIVE 2020 director.
 “Silo delivers a powerful story that is presented with heartfelt reality and demonstrates how feed and grain businesses care for their customers and their communities.”

-Sambs notes that LIVE 2020 also offers that Grain Bin Entrapment: From Prevention Through Rescue, will precede the reception and Silo showing.
+Sambs notes that LIVE 2020 also offers the workshop, Grain Bin Entrapment: From Prevention Through Rescue, which will precede the reception and Silo showing.

 This workshop will feature a hands-on experience with a grain rescue tube and how to use a lifeline in a grain bin.
 Participants will also learn what the forces of grain on one’s body feel like and see a grain dust explosion demonstration.

 For more information on the movie, visit the website, silothefilm.com.